sschwebach/the-fuzz/README.md

 taken pass/failure paths.
 It also performs safe register and memory accesses (it will not attempt to read from uninitialized registers or invalid memory locations).
-(This may not be the exact spirit of fuzz testing, but this decision was made in the interest of generating useful test for our processor.)
+(This may not be the exact spirit of fuzz testing, but this decision was made in the interest of generating useful tests for our processor.)

 # Features